Open Account

 Inventory Data

-The American Petroleum Institute (API) and the U.S. Energy Information Administration (EIA) provide weekly inventory reports that are closely monitored by oil traders.
-They show changes in crude oil and refined product stockpiles.
-This way, they provide insight into supply and demand trends in the world's largest oil-consuming nation.
-A larger draw in inventories can push prices up, while a build may lead to price declines.
+The American Petroleum Institute (API) and the U.S. Energy Information Administration (EIA) provide weekly inventory reports.
+These are quite important for oil traders.
+They reflect how crude oil and refined product inventories are changing.
+This way, they givie a clearer picture of supply and demand trends in the U.S., which is the world’s biggest oil consumer.
+A larger draw in inventories can increase the prices, while a build may lead to price declines.

 OPEC Announcements